GTM Strategy for Startups: From First Customers to Scale

 You're selling and learning simultaneously

 In an established company, GTM execution and product development are separate streams.
 In a startup, every sales conversation is also a product discovery conversation.
-Every lost deal teaches you something about your positioning, your pricing, or your product.
-The feedback loop between market and product is the single most important mechanism in early-stage GTM, and any strategy that doesn't prioritise that feedback loop is the wrong strategy.
+Every lost deal teaches you something about positioning, pricing, or product.
+Any strategy that doesn't prioritise that feedback loop is the wrong strategy.

 Your ICP is a hypothesis, not a fact

 Established companies build their ICP from years of customer data.
-You're building yours from a theory about who has the problem you think you're solving.
-That theory needs to be tested, and your GTM strategy needs to be structured as a series of experiments rather than a fixed plan.
-I see too many founders write an ICP document once, treat it as gospel, and then spend six months selling to the wrong people.
-Your early GTM strategy is an ICP refinement engine.
+You're building yours from a theory about who has the problem.
+That theory needs to be tested, and your GTM should be structured as a series of experiments rather than a fixed plan.
+Too many founders write an ICP document once and then spend six months selling to the wrong people.
+Your early GTM is an ICP refinement engine.

 You have no social proof

 The enterprise buyer's number one risk is making a bad decision.
 Case studies, G2 reviews, Gartner recognition, and reference customers all reduce that perceived risk.
-You have none of those things.
-Your GTM strategy needs to account for the trust gap and find ways to close it — design partnerships, pilot programmes, money-back guarantees, or simply being so deeply knowledgeable about the buyer's problem that your expertise substitutes for social proof.
+You have none of those.
+Your GTM must close the trust gap — design partnerships, pilot programmes, money-back guarantees, or expertise so deep it substitutes for social proof.

 Resource constraints are absolute

 When a mid-market company's GTM isn't working, they can hire more people, engage agencies, or increase ad spend.
 When a startup's GTM isn't working, the clock is ticking.
-Every month of burn without meaningful traction brings you closer to a very uncomfortable board conversation.
-Startup GTM must be capital-efficient by design.
-That means doing fewer things well rather than many things poorly.
+Startup GTM must be capital-efficient by design — fewer things done well, not many things done poorly.

 Speed matters more than precision